Gain new skills & get a headstart on your career!

 What is WAM Academy?

-Level 1 Basic Audio Production course (hybrid)
+Level 1: Basic Audio Production Course

-In this 7-class series you will:
+In this 8-class series you will:

 • Gain an understanding of the physics and science behind sound